Chromogenic Assay

 Results

-- Decreased factor VIII activity is expected in patients with hemophilia A (see table above for disease classification) and is associated with increased risk of bleeding
+- Decreased factor VIII activity is expected in patients with hemophilia A (refer to the Expected Factor VIII Activity in Hemophilia A table for disease classification) and is associated with increased risk of bleeding.

 Limitations